 The full MITgcm distribution comes with a set of pre-configured numerical experiments.
 Some of these example experiments are tests of individual parts of the model code, but many are fully fledged numerical simulations.
 Full tutorials exist for a few of the examples, and are documented in sections Section 4.1 - Section 4.13.
 The other examples follow the same general structure as the tutorial examples, see below.
 All example experiments are located in subdirectories under the directory verification.
-A complete list of experiments, with brief description, is provided in Section 4.14.
+A list of additional experiments (i.e., not documented as full tutorials), with brief description, is provided in Section 4.14 and Section 4.15.